virajmuthye/Scripts/pfam_tutorial/PFAM_analysis_tutorial.md

-5. Run this job script:
+5. Save this in a jobscript:  pfam.slurm
 <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<
 #!/bin/bash